| Report Eight: From the Nakba

 have to go through this permission process each time they go to

+their fields.
 As construction of the wall proceeded

 over the last several years about 1,000 olive trees were uprooted